MohammadRaziei/phasma/README.md

 ### System Requirements
 - **Python**: 3.4 or higher
 - **OS**: Windows, Linux, or macOS (32-bit and 64-bit supported)
+- **No External Dependencies**: No need to install browsers, Node.js, npm, or browser drivers
 - **Memory**: Minimal memory footprint
-- **Storage**: ~50MB for PhantomJS driver (downloaded automatically)
+- **Storage**: ~50MB for bundled PhantomJS engine (downloaded automatically)

-The package includes the PhantomJS driver for all supported platforms.
-No separate download is required - the driver is automatically downloaded and managed when needed.
+Phasma is completely self-contained - it includes the PhantomJS engine and requires no external dependencies.
+No need to install Chrome, Firefox, Node.js, npm, or any browser drivers.
+The bundled PhantomJS engine is automatically downloaded and managed when needed.

 ### From Source
 For development or latest features: